 The wife of the sheriff.
-Mrs. Peters is more timid than Mrs. Hale and more aware of the responsibilities the women have to the law and to their husbands when they uncover the truth of… (read full character analysis)
+Mrs. Peters is more timid than Mrs. Hale and more aware of the responsibilities the women have to the law and to their husbands when they uncover the truth of… read analysis of Mrs. Peters

 The wife of the neighboring farmer.
 Mrs. Hale is wracked by guilt at not having visited Minnie Wright more often to support her through the difficulties of living with her unkind husband.
-She leads Mrs.… (read full character analysis)
+She leads Mrs.… read analysis of Mrs. Hale

 The county attorney assigned to the case of John Wright’s murder.
 He is a young man with a self-assured attitude, confident that he’ll be able to find and present the evidence against Minnie Wright, and certain of her guilt.